 We remain at your disposal in relation to questions regarding this note and in relation to your business and look forward to assisting you.

 This paper was prepared by the law firms "Martínez, Algaba, de Haro y Curiel, S.C." and by "Martínez Berlanga Abogados, S.C."
 Copyrights pending.
-September 2022.
+Updated on August 2024.